 Paint Strips of Wood/MDF

-We painted all of our doors and trim in this color and finish, so we had leftovers on hand; otherwise, you probably wouldn’t necessarily need to invest in the Emerald line of paint.
+We used Tricorn Black by Sherwin Williams in their Emerald Urethane Enamel for our accent wall.
+We’d already painted our doors and trim in this color and finish, so we had some leftovers on hand.
+Otherwise, you likely wouldn’t need to invest in the Emerald line for this project.

 Install Slat Planks